+It’s been a good year for us at Learn2soar Music, particularly in terms of sales.
+But to our disappointment we recently discovered that we’ve not sold as many nativities to churches this year as we have previously.
 Our research showed that more people than ever had googled for ‘church nativity plays’, or ‘Sunday school’ or ‘Christian’ nativity plays.
-But for the first time in 15 years, a low number of those searches converted into actual sales.
+However, for the first time in 15 years a low number of those searches converted into actual sales.

 This is upsetting and frustrating because the truth is, ALL of our Nativity plays are suitable for church use.
 In addition, all of our Christmas musicals and plays (i.e. non-nativity stories) still feature the true message of Christmas in one way or another.